Bypass surgery is the most common type of heart surgery with more than 500,000 procedures performed each year in the United States.

 Minimally Invasive Bypass

-Minimally invasive coronary artery bypass surgery is done through smaller incisions.
-It may involve using the mammary artery as a graft.
-Saphenous veins may also be used.
-This procedure may be done without stopping the heart, and some patients can even leave the hospital within 48 hours.
+Minimally invasive coronary artery bypass surgery is done through smaller incisions and the procedure may be done without stopping the heart.
+Some patients can even leave the hospital within 48 hours.
 This operation is only used for patients whose blockages can be bypassed through this smaller incision and whose risk of complications is low.
+See Limited Access Heart Surgery for more details.

 See also on this site: